Peniche Portugal Travel Guide

 Ceramics (traditional pottery and tiles), Cork Products (wallets, bags, coasters), Surf-Related Items (apparel, artwork), Local Food Products (canned fish, wines, olive oil, cheeses).

-Support local businesses and artisans to make sure your tourist spending directly benefits the community.
+Support local businesses and local artists to make sure your tourist spending directly benefits the community.
 Consider seafood sustainability; inquire about local fishing practices.

-Peniche is not a location for luxury or high-end boutique shopping.
-The focus is on local, functional, and go surfing-related items.
+Peniche is not a location for high-end or high-end boutique shopping.
+The focus is on local, functional, and surf-related items.
 For designer brands, Lisbon offers more alternatives.

 Embrace the opportunity to back local artisans and businesses.
-Purchases of regional products or one-of-a-kind crafts not only serve as cherished souvenirs but also contribute directly to the Peniche community.
+Purchases of the area's merchandise or unique crafts not only serve as cherished souvenirs but also contribute directly to the Peniche community.